-Everest Base Camp Helicopter Tour key Highlights Highlights
+Everest Base Camp Helicopter Tour key Highlights: Highlights

-Everest Base Camp Helicopter Tour from Kathmandu – Introduction Overview
+Everest Base Camp Helicopter Tour- Introduction Overview

 The Everest Base Camp helicopter tour from Kathmandu is one of the fastest and most spectacular ways to witness the grandeur of the Himalayas without days of trekking.
 The journey begins early in the morning at Tribhuvan International Airport, Kathmandu, where travelers are picked up and escorted to the helicopter terminal.
 After a safety briefing and boarding, the helicopter takes off, offering the first panoramic views of the Kathmandu Valley and surrounding mountains.